Part 4: Appendices¶

 Legacy code¶

-The codebase contains only let
+The codebase contains only let-style binding operators.
+However,

 you might encounter infix bindings in older protocols.
 If you do and